pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 MySQL
 ~~~~~

+..
 For MySQL, the Python package `mysqlclient <https://pypi.python.org/pypi/mysqlclient>`__
+.. can be used.

+For MySQL, the Python package `mysql-connector-python-rf <https://pypi.python.org/pypi/mysql-connector-python-rf>`__
 can be used.

 .. code::

-    $ pip install mysqlclient
+    $ pip install mysql-connector-python-rf

-The ``uri`` for MySQL would look something like this.
+The ``uri`` for MySQL used with this driver would look something like this.

 .. code::

-    mysql://username:password@localhost/eventsourcing
+    mysql+sqlconnector://username:password@localhost/eventsourcing

 PostgreSQL